SET stands for Surgical Education and Training and is the surgical programme developed by the Royal Australasian College of Surgeons.

 Specialty training boards allocate trainees to accredited training posts for their clinical placements.
 The specialty boards monitor the quality and outcomes of training in each post through regular hospital accreditation processes and through information from trainees’ logbooks.
 Hospitals also have supervisors to monitor trainee progress.

-In December 2021 the General Surgical Training Programme will be moving to a five year competency based training programme.
+In January 2022 the General Surgical Training Programme will be moving to a five year competency based training programme.
+All trainees selected from June 2021 onwards will commence training on the new GSET programme.